edubart/nelua-lang/docs/pages/libraries.md

 function vectorT:destroy(): void
 ```

-Free all vector resources and resets it to a zeroed state.
+Free vector resources and resets it to a zeroed state.
 Useful only when not using the garbage collector.

 ### vectorT:reserve